hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 are typically used.
 This made the feature very useful for our user base.

-User Defined Types are meant to provide users with ability to query nested fields inside their OBJECT mappings, by providing both SQL Backend and Frontend with necessary type information required for validation and execution of queries.
+User Defined Types are meant to provide users with ability to query nested fields within their OBJECT fields, by providing both backend and frontend with necessary type information required for validation and execution of queries.

 The original motivation was to support queries like `SELECT (organization).office.name FROM users` where `organization` would be an OBJECT